 For this reason, Age Demands Action on Rights takes place every year on World Elder Abuse Awareness Day on 15 June.
 It is a key date for older men and women to come together to raise awareness about elder abuse and to campaign on the need to protect their rights under international law.
 Together, they are calling for their governments to support a new UN convention on the rights of older people.

-This year 40 organisations across 35 countries are taking part.
+In 2017, 40 organisations across 35 countries took part.
 Below are examples of what partners are doing to raise awareness about elder abuse:

-- Malawi Network of Older Persons Organisations (MANEPO) is drawing attention to witchcraft accusations using dance, drama and organising a march with a police band to draw in crowds.
+- Malawi Network of Older Persons Organisations (MANEPO) drew attention to witchcraft accusations using dance, drama and organising a march with a police band to draw in crowds.

-- Ageing Nepal is rallying the community and local leaders with two elder abuse awareness-raising sessions to audiences of different ages, as well as asking people to sign a petition demanding their government to attend this year's Open Ended Working Group on Ageing.
+- Ageing Nepal brought together the community and local leaders with two elder abuse awareness-raising sessions to audiences of different ages, as well as asking people to sign a petition demanding their government to attend this year's Open-ended Working Group on Ageing.

-- In Bosnia and Herzegovina, OSMIJEH has arranged for older people representatives and civil society organisations to meet with the Ministry of Human Rights to discuss older people's fight against discrimination, violence and abuse, and older people will be speaking directly to the media about their experiences.
+- In Bosnia and Herzegovina, OSMIJEH arranged for older people representatives and civil society organisations to meet with the Ministry of Human Rights to discuss older people's fight against discrimination, violence and abuse, and older people spoke directly to the media about their experiences.

-- HelpAge's office in Kenya will be focusing on educating younger people about elder abuse through a short film and discussion, with older people sharing their views.
+- HelpAge Kenya focused on educating younger people about elder abuse through a short film and discussion, with older people sharing their views.

 7 April: Age Demands Action on Health